dpfernandes/class05-final-project/README.md

 ###### Build an UI using the mockup below as a guideline for:

       > A Search View - use storybook and build the components for the view.
-Use the data on the JSON file provided by the API https://my.api.mockaroo.com/job_ads.json?key=d38d0f10 ;
+Use the data provided in the APIs stated below the Mockup.

 ![Mockup_1st_Screen](./images/Mockup_1st_Screen.png)